SURREAL ADVENTURES

 Arthur Schopenhauer

 We stood outside our lodge as a late autumn storm swept over the Summit, creating fresh drifts of snow.
-I was ready now; it felt like a good time to take my leave and withdraw to sunnier climes.
-We had spent the last couple of days talking about various saints and mystics who went into solitude to reach new heights of spiritual awareness.
+I was prepared now; it felt like a good time to take my leave and withdraw to sunnier climes.
+We had spent the past couple of days discussing various saints and mystics who entered solitude to attain new heights of spiritual awareness.
 Mo was particularly conversant about these legends of faith and how their lives had been affected after retreating for extended periods.

-‘At least I have no concern myself about food and shelter, being the ultimate survivor in any domain.’
+‘At least I don’t have to be concerned about food and shelter, being the ultimate survivor.’

-‘Well, I think you’ll enjoy this little holiday paradise we hand-picked for you,’ Eli said.
+‘Well, I think you’ll enjoy this little holiday paradise we carefully selected for you,’ Eli said.
 ‘It’s serene, with beautiful coral reefs and a long sandy beach.’

 ‘So exactly where did you say this island is?’